KamilaBorowska/GitHub-Bot-Legacy/README.md

 GitHub Bot
 ==========

-This bot receives commit data from GitHub, and posts in the Showdown chat.
+This bot receives commit data from GitHub, and posts in the Showdown chat, with the option of a Discord server.

 It can be configured using `npm config set psdevbot:PROPERTY_NAME`.
 There are properties that can be configured for a bot.